nuxeo-sandbox/nuxeo-jit-blobstore/nuxeo-datagen-cli/ReadMe.md

  - `mem`: generate the PDFs purely in memory (no network or disk IO)
  - `tmp`: store the PDFs in a java temporary file
  - `file`: store the PDFs in the directory passed
+ - `fileDigest`: store the PDFs in the directory passed using the md5 digest as filename
  - `s3`: store the PDFs in S3 using the std PUTObject API
  - `s3tm`: store the PDFs in S3 using the TransferManager
  - `s3tma`: store the PDFs in S3 using the TransferManager asynchronous API